markre94/squash_game_implementation/README.md

 ### Additional challenges

-- [ ] write test for the completed game
+- [ ] write tests for the completed game and placed the test file in the main catalog
 - [ ] add second paddle to transform the squash game into a pong game for 2 players
 - [ ] add data science to enable playing against AI